JettHuang/RayTracing/README.md

-# RayTracingProject
+# RayTracing
-Ray Tracing project
+Ray Tracing learning for learning ray tracing in weekend.

 1. How to build project